mavillez/Oblivion/docs/source/scripts.rst

   srun ./executable

 Note that ``TensorFlow/2.8.4`` is loaded and thus ``SciPy-bundle/2021.10``.
-This can be checked in the command line by issuing the following commands:
+This can be checked in the command line terminal by issuing the following commands:

 .. code-block:: console
   module purge